-A point to note here is that in most other cryptocurrencies, this step is performed by a decentralized network of nodes.
+It's important to note that in most other cryptocurrencies this step is performed by a decentralized network of nodes.
 These nodes are called miners because along with verifying the transaction, they also mine the new coins of that cryptocurrency.

 However, all the coins have already been released in the case of Ripple coin, eliminating the need for mining.
 So, nodes that verify Ripple transactions are known as validators.

 Also, these validators are approved and appointed by Ripple Labs.
 Whereas, anyone can become a node in the case of other cryptocurrencies.

 This is another reason why Ripple has been labeled as ‘centralized’.